Spencer Tracy: Final MGM years

 MGM lent Tracy to Fox for the well-received Western film Broken Lance, his only film released in 1954.
 In 1955, Tracy turned down William Wyler's The Desperate Hours because he refused to take second-billing to Humphrey Bogart.
 Instead, Tracy appeared as a one-armed protagonist who faces the hostility of a small desert town in Bad Day at Black Rock (1955), a film directed by John Sturges.
-For his work, Tracy received a fifth Oscar nomination and was awarded the Best Actor prize at the Cannes Film Festival.
+For his work, Tracy received a fifth Academy Award nomination and won Best Actor at the Cannes Film Festival.

 Tracy had personally been unhappy with the picture and threatened to leave during production.
 This behavior became a regular occurrence for Tracy, who was increasingly lethargic and cynical.
 He began production on Tribute to a Bad Man in the summer of 1955, but pulled out when he claimed that the shooting location in the Colorado mountains gave him altitude sickness.
 The problems caused by the picture fractured Tracy's relationship with MGM.
 In June 1955, he was one of the two remaining stars of the studio's peak years (the other being Robert Taylor), but with his contract up for renewal, Tracy opted to freelance for the first time in his movie career.

 Independent player (1956–1967)

 Tracy's first post-MGM appearance was in The Mountain (1956), released by Paramount Pictures.
 The film co-starred Robert Wagner, who played his much younger brother (Wagner had earlier played his son in Broken Lance).
 The location filming in the French Alps proved a difficult experience, and he threatened to leave the project.
-His performance earned a BAFTA nomination for Best Foreign Actor.
+He received his second BAFTA nomination for his performance.
 Tracy and Hepburn then paired together for the eighth time in the office-based comedy Desk Set (1957), released by Twentieth Century-Fox.
-He again had to be convinced to stay with the film, one which met with a weak response.
+Again, he had to be convinced to stay with the film, one which met with a weak response.